Canada for Haiti

-Canada for Haiti was a Canadian television special that aired on January 22, 2010.
+Canada for Haiti is a Canadian television special that aired on January 22, 2010.
 The special was meant as a relief concert to help those affected by the 2010 Haiti earthquake.
 Canada's major broadcasters CBC, Citytv, CTV and Global, simulcasted the event.
 Hosted by Cheryl Hickey, Ben Mulroney and George Stroumboulopoulos, the program aired at 7 PM ET and PT, 8 PM AT and MT, 8:30 PM NT and 9 PM CT.

 Donations

 Donations collected through the special benefitted the Canadian Red Cross Society, CARE Canada, Free the Children, Oxfam, Plan Canada, Save the Children Canada, UNICEF and World Vision Canada.
 Donations were collected through the website, canadaforhaiti.com, a phone line (1-877-51-HAITI), and through text messages until February 12, 2010.

 The event raised $13.5 million.
 Francophone radio and television stations presented a similar, French-language special, Ensemble pour Haïti, the same night at 8PM ET. which raised an additional $6.65 million.
 The $16 million total will be matched by the Canadian federal government to bring the total raised funds to $40 million.

 On January 23, the day after the telethon, Prime Minister Stephen Harper decided to remove the $50 million donation cap, because of Canadians, "overwhelming generosity".